flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

-When a text field's selection is `TextSelection.collapsed(offset: -1)`, or a different range that contains negative positions, `RenderEditable` no longer paints the caret, nor will its `onCaretChanged` callback be called.
+When a text field's selection is `TextSelection.collapsed(offset: -1)`, or a different range that contains negative positions, `RenderEditable` no longer paints the caret or calls`onCaretChanged`.

 ## Context